Know your funder requirements

 Data management plan

 As part of the grant application process, all applicants for Cancer Research UK funding must submit a research data management and sharing plan.
-If any research data created is not going to be shared, then the reasons must be clearly stated within the plan.
+If the data arising from the grant application is not deemed suitable for sharing, applicants should discuss the reasons with the CRUK research data strategy team to develop a data sharing plan that meets the needs of all parties involved, while ensuring compliance with ethical, legal, and strategic considerations.
 A list of topics for inclusion is provided within the guidance.

 Long-term preservation